Robinpig/Note/docs/CS/Java/JDK/JVM/JIT.md

 C2 – Server Compiler

-The server compiler, also called C2, is a type of a JIT compiler optimized for better overall performance.
+The server compiler, also called C2(Opto), is a type of a JIT compiler optimized for better overall performance.
 C2 observes and analyzes the code over a longer period of time compared to C1.
 This allows C2 to make better optimizations in the compiled code.

 Historically, we used C2 for long-running server-side applications.
 Prior to Java 8, we had to specify the -server flag to use the C2 compiler.
 However, this flag will have no effect in Java 8 or higher.

 We should note that the Graal JIT compiler is also available since Java 10, as an alternative to C2.
 Unlike C2, Graal can run in both just-in-time and ahead-of-time compilation modes to produce

+### On-stack Replacement
+On-stack replacement (OSR) is a programming language implementation technique that allows a running program to switch to a different version of code.

 ### Tiered Compilation